Nose-to-Tail and Root-to-Tip: Re-Thinking Emulsions

 I have come to the conclusion that it is merely a matter of data manipulation to arrive at the one ultimate “least cost” solution for every product, in any particular set of circumstances.

-Separate the steps and grouping chemical reactions.
+Separate the steps and logically group chemical reactions.

 Group chemical reactions together and separate steps to achieve optimal results, thus creating different emulsions to be blended together in the final step.